Titles and Affiliations

 National Cancer Institute Canada Clinical Trials Group

-Seeking alternative chemopreventive strategies for breast cancer patients with a high risk of recurrence.
+Goal: To identify alternative chemo-preventive strategies for breast cancer patients with a high risk of recurrence.

 Dr. Lois Shepherd is a Professor in the Department of Pathology and Molecular Medicine at Queen's University.
 She completed her medical school training at McGill and spent three years in England where her interest in hematology developed.
 She completed her training as a hematopathologist at the University of Ottawa and moved to Queen's University, Kingston, Ontario in 1987.
 Dr. Shepherd is currently the Director of the Transfusion Medicine Service and Immunology at Kingston General Hospital.
 Since 1989, Dr. Shepherd has worked with the Clinical Trials Group of the National Cancer Institute of Canada (NCIC CTG) as a Senior Investigator.
 Her focus has been in hematology and breast cancer as well as the development of the National Tumor/Tissue/Data Repository associated with the NCIC Clinical Trials Group, where she is the Operational Director of this resource.